Farhan001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. 10-mirror_permissions: To set permission of a file to the permission of a reference file
 12. 11-directories_permissions: To give all subdirectories execution permission
 13. 12-directory_permissions: To makea dir and set it to a given permission
+14. 13-change_group: To change the group owner of a file to another group